NoahHenrikKleinschmidt/slurmtools/README.md

 > - `viewmyq`
 > - `vmyq`

+> #### Repeated-queue issues?
+> The "refreshing" queue just echoes one view after the other but never actually removes the old ones?!
+> This can sometimes happen.
+Usually, using `clear` and resubmitting the queue command fixes this behavior.

 The *srun sessions* are configurable but also come with a number of preset specs that can directly be called upon to avoid the need to manually specify resources.